siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 004 No Sources or Sinks.md

 Source-free means: no primitive creation, no primitive annihilation, no added term beyond transport itself.
 The next question is different.
 It is not whether the current is divergence-free, but how transport is organized in space.
+$\mathbf{J}$ handles the accounting: how much energy crosses a surface, and in what direction.
+It does not yet tell us what spatial pattern that transport takes through empty space.